PetarUrdjanov/Face-Emotion-Detection/README.md

 ***Model explainability***

 Bearing the fact that the CNN and the Deep Learning as a whole are not intuitive for the human brain, it is nice to see what in fact the model learns and how it differs the different classes.
 We tried to explain the models using shap and we have got some interesting results.
+SHAP (SHapley Additive exPlanations) is a game theoretic approach to explain the output of any machine learning model.
+In our case, the deep explainer tried to explain what were the patterns that the model used to predict the emotions.
+The blue lines depicts what doesn't go in favor to the class, and the red what is in favor to the class.
 Below there are three examples from instances that the model sees them as angry, surprise and happy, respectively with a relatively high percent.
 The examples are taken from the Cohn-Kanade+ dataset.

 Angry predicted instance